ymuichiro/quick_learning_symbol_en/09_multisig.md

-# 9.Multi signature
+# 9. Multisignature
 Symbol accounts can be converted to multisig.

 ### Points

-Multisig accounts can have up to 25 cosignatories.
+Multisig accounts can have up to 25 co-signatories.
 An account can be cosigner of up to 25 multisig accounts.
-Multisig account can compose up to 3 levels.
-This chapter explain 1 level multisig.
+Multisig accounts can be hierarchical and composed of up to 3 levels.
+This chapter explains single-level multisig.

 ## 9.0 Preparing an account
 Create the accounts used in the sample source code in this chapter and output each secret key.
 Note that the Bob multisig account in this chapter will be unusable if Carol's secret key is lost.

 ```js